jspsych/jsPsych/docs/reference/jspsych-pluginAPI.md

 Gets a keyboard response from the subject, recording the response time from when the function is first called until a valid response is generated.

-The keyboard event listener will be bound to the `display_element` declared in `jsPsych.init()` (or the `<body>` element if no `display_element` is specified).
+The keyboard event listener will be bound to the `display_element` declared in `initJsPsych()` (or the `<body>` element if no `display_element` is specified).
 This allows jsPsych experiments to be embedded in websites with other content without disrupting the functionality of other UI elements.

 A valid response triggers the `callback_function` specified in the parameters.
 A single argument is passed to the callback function.
 The argument contains an object with the properties `key` and `rt`. `key` contains the string representation of the response key, and `rt` contains the response time.

 This function uses the `.key` value of the keyboard event, which is _case sensitive_.
-When `case_sensitive_responses` is `false` in `jsPsych.init` (the default), this function will convert both the `valid_responses` strings and the response key to lowercase before comparing them, and it will pass the lowercase version of the response key to the `callback_function`.
+When `case_sensitive_responses` is `false` in `initJsPsych` (the default), this function will convert both the `valid_responses` strings and the response key to lowercase before comparing them, and it will pass the lowercase version of the response key to the `callback_function`.
 For example, if `valid_responses` is `['a']`, then both 'A' and 'a' will be considered valid key presses, and 'a' will be returned as the response key.
-When `case_sensitive_responses` is `true` in `jsPsych.init`, this function will not convert the case when comparing the `valid_responses` and response key, and it will not convert the case of the response key that is passed to the `callback_function`.
+When `case_sensitive_responses` is `true` in `initJsPsych`, this function will not convert the case when comparing the `valid_responses` and response key, and it will not convert the case of the response key that is passed to the `callback_function`.
 For example, if `valid_responses` is `['a']`, then 'a' will be the only valid key press, and 'A' (i.e. 'a' with CapsLock on or Shift held down) will not be accepted.
 Also, if `valid_responses` includes multiple letter case options (e.g. `jsPsych.ALL_KEYS`), then you may need to check the response key against both letter cases when scoring etc., e.g. `if (response == 'ArrowLeft' || response =='arrowleft') ...`.

 ### Examples